colin-scott/colin-scott.github.com/source/_posts/2014-03-30-what-distinguishes-distributed-computing-from-parallel-computing.markdown

 think about it, the entire execution is a "big window of concurrency" in this sense, regardless of whether the database replicas are partitioned.
-By "big windows of concurrency" I think Aphyr was really talking about *asynchrony* (or more precisely, periods of high message delivery times), since network partitions are hard to deal with precisely because the messages between replicas aren't deliverable until after the partition is recovered: when replicas can't coordinate, it becomes challenging (or impossible, if the system chooses to enforce linearizability) for them to correctly process those concurrent writes.
+By "big windows of concurrency" I think Aphyr was really talking about *asynchrony* (or more precisely, periods of high message delivery delays), since network partitions are hard to deal with precisely because the messages between replicas aren't deliverable until after the partition is recovered: when replicas can't coordinate, it's challenging (or impossible, if the system chooses to enforce linearizability) for them to correctly process those concurrent writes.
 Amending Aphyr's statement then:

-   "In a very real sense, partitions are just really big windows of asynchrony."
+> "Network partitions are just really big windows of asynchrony."

 Does this amendment resolve our quandary?
 Someone could rightly point out that because partitions don't really occur within a single chip,